 6. Will my name be listed in the program?

-If you are an undergraduate or graduate and you have filed a graduation application card with the Hobson Academic Services Center, your name should be listed in the university-wide Spring Commencement program.
-For a free copy of the OU May Commencement program, send your mailing information and the number of copies you would like receive to email@example.com or call (405) 325-0841.
+If you are an undergraduate or graduate and you have submitted an online graduation application with the OU Graduation Office (http://www.ou.edu/commencement/apply.html) , your name should be listed in the College Winter Convocation and university-wide Spring Commencement program.
+For a free copy of the OU Spring Commencement program, send your mailing information and the number of copies you would like receive to firstname.lastname@example.org or call (405) 325-0841.

 7. How will the announcer know to call my name if reservations aren't made?